lilyyy411/zeddy/README.md

 with hex, and when working on multiple themes, you have to copy-paste similar configuration.
 Overall it is a nightmare to try to experiment with different colors as you edit a theme family.

-`zed-theme-helper` is here to help!
+`zeddy` is here to help!
 It uses the KDL format and uses simple palette and modifier-driven approach to allow creating themes in a much easier, less error-prone, and much more readable way.
 Not only that, but it also provides a hot swap feature to make it so you can have live previews while editing.